Mountain bike in the beautiful Cairngorms National Park

 The Cairngorms are the most important habitat for the seriously endangered Scottish wildcat, and the park authorities have a conservation programme in place to protect the wildcat from extinction.
 There is also a managed herd of reindeer that lives in the mountains near Aviemore – much easier to spot than the wildcat!

 In this area, if you are lucky, you could see deer, pine martin, birds of prey, and capercaillie.
-After your wildlife walk and lunch we will bike back to our accommodation and settle in for the night.
+After your wildlife walk and lunch you have the afternoon free to relax or go on a short bike ride with your guide, if you wish.

 Today we will travel 45 minutes north to the Highland capital of Inverness, where we will cycle a four-hour route that will see us high above the banks of Loch Ness, before descending to lunch on the banks of the loch, and a spot of Nessie hunting.